hoanglechau/meganote-be/README.md

 - As a user, I can sign in with my username and password
 - As a user, I can choose to stay signed in after refreshing the page
+- As a user, I can edit my own username, avatar URL, and password
 - As a user, I can sign out from the system

-#### _Admins and Managers_
+#### _Admin_

-- As ad admin or manager, I can view a list of all the notes in the system
+- As an admin, I can view a list of all the notes in the system
-- As an admin or manager, I can edit the information of existing notes
+- As an admin, I can edit the information of all existing notes
-- As an admin or manager, I can delete notes from the system
+- As an admin, I can delete my own notes, and the notes of managers and employees, but I cannot delete the notes of other admins
-- As an admin or manager, I can create new notes and assign them to myself or other users
+- As an admin, I can create new notes and assign them to myself, other admins, and any users
-- As an admin or manager, I can view a list of all the users in the system
+- As an admin, I can view a list of all the users in the system
-- As an admin or manager, I can create new users with username, password, and role
+- As an admin, I can create new users with username, avatar URL, password, and role (admin, manager, or employee)
-- As an admin or manager, I can edit the information of existing users
+- As an admin, I can edit the information of all existing users
-- As an admin or manager, I can delete users from the system
+- As an admin, I can delete all users from the system

-### _Employees_
+#### _Manager_

+- As a manager, I can view a list of all the notes in the system except the notes of admins
+- As a manager, I can edit the information of all existing notes except the notes of admins
+- As a manager, I can delete my own notes, and the notes employees, but I cannot delete the notes of other managers.
+I cannot delete admins' notes
+- As a manager, I can create new notes and assign them to myself, other managers, and employees.
+I cannot assign notes to admins
+- As a manager, I can view a list of all the users in the system except admins

+#### _Employee_

 - As an employee, I can view a list of the notes assigned to me
 - As an employee, I can edit the information of the notes currently assigned to me
-- As an employee, I can create new notes and assign them to myself or other users
+- As an employee, I can create new notes and assign them to myself or other employees.
+I cannot assign notes to admins or managers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>